-I have served on the Seattle Port Commission since 2006, and as commissioner I have focused on working to keep the Port strong as a regional jobs creation engine, while making it a more publicly accountable, environmentally sustainable operation.
+Since being elected to the Seattle Port Commission, I have worked to keep the Port strong as a regional jobs creation engine, while making it a more publicly accountable, environmentally sustainable operation.

-I worked hard early in my tenure to bring the business and environmental communities together behind the idea that an economically vibrant port equals an environmentally sustainable port, and I am proud that during my first year as Commission President in 2007 the Port of Seattle set the goal to be “the greenest, cleanest, most energy efficient port in North America.”
-I have also championed transportation issues important to moving our region’s economy forward, and in 2006 was honored to be appointed by Governor Chris Gregoire to the State Freight Mobility Strategic Investment Board.
+I worked hard early in my tenure to bring the business and environmental communities together behind the idea that an economically vibrant port equals an environmentally sustainable port, and I am proud that during my first year as Commission President the Port of Seattle set the goal to be “the greenest, cleanest, most energy efficient port in North America.”
+I have also championed transportation issues important to moving our region’s economy forward, and in 2016 was honored to be re-appointed by Governor Jay Inslee to the State Freight Mobility Strategic Investment Board.

-As I reflect on the last few years, I am honored that King County voters continue to put their faith in me to help keep the Port a vibrant economic engine for our region.
-We have a strong, collaborative Commission and experienced executive team entering the second half of 2016, and we have a number of tasks to complete in the coming months.
-We will be continuing to implement the early initiatives needed to accomplish our Century Agenda goal to help create 100,000 new port-related jobs in the next 25 years.
+As I reflect on the last few years, I am humbled that King County voters continue to put their faith in me to help keep the Port a vibrant economic engine for our region.
+We have a strong, collaborative Commission and experienced executive team.
+We will be continuing to execute on the tasks and initiatives needed to accomplish our Century Agenda goal to help create 100,000 new port-related jobs in the next 20 years.

 Thank you for the opportunity to serve you in keeping the Port of Seattle a vibrant jobs creation engine for our region.